 - Slogan: ‘Roti Kapra aur Makan’.

 - The exploitation of Tashkent by Bhutto: Kashmir

 - Students-Police clash (Nov.
 1968) at Rawalpindi.
 One student died.
 Bhutto attended his funeral.
 Achieved support of students.

-- Arrest of Bhutto on Nov.
-13, 1968 as he insists masses to violate law.
+- The arrest of Bhutto on Nov.
+13, 1968, as he insists masses violate the law.

 - Asghar Khan continued the movement.

 - Agartala Conspiracy Case (separation of East Pakistan from West Pakistan with the armed aid of India) against Mujeeb and a band of civil and military officers in Jan.
 1968.

 - Bhashani gave the lead till the release of Mujeeb.

 - Slogan: ‘Gheraoo, Jalaoo’.
 Burnt govt. offices and ministers’ houses.
 Compelled a large number of BD’s to resign.
 Some were burnt alive.

 - National Democratic Front (NDF): in Oct.
 1962 by a group of East Pakistanis for the restoration of democracy.
 Became party after the death of Suharwardy, its leader.